dmcginley/project2-chart-my-data/README.md

 Acceptance criteria:

-- Buttons below chart representing the data in the chart.
+- Buttons below the chart representing the data in the chart.

 - Ability to toggle them on and off.